 As both artist and educator, Brown holds an MFA from the Maine College of Art and Design and a BFA from the Art Institute of Atlanta.
-He currently serves as Assistant Professor of Photography at Delta State University in Mississippi.
+He is currently Assistant Professor of Photography at Delta State University in Mississippi.
 His work has been exhibited nationally, including at the Mississippi Museum of Art in Jackson and the Institute of Contemporary Art in Portland, Maine.

 jesse.ryan.brown.01@gmail.com